-Any time that you do a renovation, aesthetics should always be a point of focus.
-If you don’t find the right aesthetics, there is a very high chance that you won’t be able to enjoy your renovation after it is done.
+Any time that you do a bathroom remodeling project, aesthetics should always be a point of focus.
+If you don’t find the right aesthetics, there is a very high chance that you won’t be able to enjoy bathroom remodels after they’re done.
 While it might be new and different, it might not “feel right” to you, which can be upsetting after the renovation is complete.

 The first consideration for aesthetics is the overall time period.
 Unless you moved into a brand-new home and are already looking to make changes, chances are that your home isn’t that new.
 Different homes that are built in different eras can also have a distinct style to them.
 You will want to consider this for your renovation.

-A home that was built in the 80s or 90s might not be the best fit for a modern bathroom, but that isn’t always the case.
+A home that was built in the 80s or 90s might not be the best fit for a modern small bathroom, but that isn’t always the case.
 You can choose to style your bathroom in line with the rest of your home or choose to offer a more complete renovation with a modern style.
-Some people even like to blend the different styles, allowing for a room that still fits well within the home but also offers modern upgrades.
+Some people even like to blend the different styles, allowing for a room that still fits well within the home but also offers modern upgrades to the bathroom layout.

 To ensure that your bathroom renovation passes the aesthetics tests of time, it is important to stay neutral.
 A neutral design will be less likely to be aged out by the years as they come, which means you will likely keep the newly renovated bathroom for much longer.
 Neutrality in this way can also be highly beneficial for future sales.
 If this isn’t your forever home, a neutral renovation is always a good idea because it will hold value throughout the years.

 Beyond investing in a good vanity, you will want to consider the details behind storage and use for your bathroom amenities.
 If you are the kind of person who has a lot of bathroom products, you will likely benefit from plenty of drawers and storage space.
-Depending on what you use, there might be a need for bigger or small drawers.
+Depending if you only have a wet room or powder room to renovate, there might be a need for bigger or small drawers.
 Since you get to choose how much storage you will have, really take the time to consider how much space you need for your items.

 Your shower can come with its own share of amenities to consider.
-You can opt for shower space that offers additional storage—or that helps to slim the need for shower space down.
-Adding features like benches, bars, or even supported seats can be beneficial for your comfort and the long-term use of bathroom space.
+You can opt for shower walls that offer additional storage—or that help to slim the need for shower space down.
+Adding features like new plumbing fixtures, wall tiles, benches, bars, or even supported seats can be beneficial for your comfort and the long-term use of bathroom space.
 Remember to look towards the future as you make these choices.
 What works today might not work at all tomorrow.

 The primary driving force behind any bathroom remodel should always be function.
 You want to have a bathroom that works for you, and to accomplish this, you will really need to dig deep and think about your needs and preferences.
 Doing this will ensure that you have a bathroom that suits you specifically as opposed to just investing in a bathroom that looks different.